-Every year, the Administration on Aging (AOA) and Administration of Community Living (ACL) creates a new theme.
+The Administration on Aging (AOA) and the Administration of Community Living (ACL) create a new theme yearly.
 This year is Make Your Mark, which showcases the positive changes people of any age can make in the lives of seniors, caregivers, families, and communities.

 As they raised families and pursued careers, older adults also helped foster and strengthen the communities around them.

-Besides acknowledging the contributions older Americans have made to society, this month also raises awareness about elder abuse and neglect.
+Besides acknowledging older Americans’ contributions to society, this month also raises awareness about elder abuse and neglect.

-As we grow older, the risk of becoming a victim of abuse or neglect becomes higher.
+As we age, the risk of becoming a victim of abuse or neglect increases.
 So we must ensure they have access to the right resources to prevent these dangers.

 The History Of Older Americans Month